Altaxo/Altaxo/README.md

 Help by other developers is greatly appreciated!

-**Attention developers**: has anyone made a **successfull connection** to a **COM local server running as 64 bit WPF** process?
-You?
-Then please mail me how to do it!
-I could only get a connection if WPF is running as 32 bit process.

 Help is especially welcome in the following areas:
-- Mathematics: non-linear curve fitting with parameter boundary conditions
-- Mathematics: add a basic set of commonly used fitting functions
-- Mathematics: tidy up Altaxo's linear algebra library
+- Mathematics: tidy up Altaxo's linear algebra library, remove redundant functions
 - Mathematics: implement statistical functions, improve linear and non-linear curve fitting, and add special mathematical functions
 - Help system: since the scripts can use all public classes and objects from the program, a good documentation of these classes is absolutely necessary